 Digging The Hole

-It was discovered, many centuries ago and has since become traditional, that it is necessary to have a hole in the earth if one wishes to bury the ungainly root of a peony.
-It was amazing how the idea spread, also how unpopular it became.
+It was discovered, many centuries ago and has since become traditional, that it is necessary to have a hole in the soil if one wishes to bury the ungainly peony root It was amazing how the idea spread, also how unpopular it became.

 Regardless of public opinion, I place myself on record as being a disbeliever of the theory that a hole big enough to bury a piano is necessary to plant a peony root only big enough to cover the outstretched hand.